Quantizations of conical symplectic resolutions I: local and global structure: Convolution and twisting

 In this case, $C^{\fL_0}_{\la}$ is the category of finitely generated $A_{\la}$-modules that are locally finite for the action of $A_{\la}^+$, where $A_{\la}^+$ is the subring of $A_{\la}$ consisting of elements with non-negative $\bT$-weight.
 This is an analogue of a block of BGG category $\cO$, and will be the primary object of study in our forthcoming paper \cite{BLPWgco} with Licata.

-More precisely, let $\fM = T^*(G/B)$ and let $\rho\in\Ht$ be half of the Euler class of the canonical bundle.
-Then the ring $A_{\la+\rho}$ is a central quotient of $U(\mg)$, and $C^\fL_{\la+\rho}$ is the category of finitely generated, $U(\mb)$-locally finite $U(\mg)$-modules with same central character as the Verma module $V_\la$ with highest weight $\lambda$, where $H^2(\fM;\C)$ is identified with the space of weights $(\mathfrak{h})^*$ of a Cartan subalgebra via the Chern class map.
-When $\la$ is a regular integral weight, this category is equivalent in a non-obvious way to the block $\cO_\la$ of BGG category $\cO$ \cite{Soe86}. \end{example}
+To explain the connection with BGG category $\cO$, take $\fM = T^*(G/B)$ and let $\rho\in\Ht$ be half of the Euler class of the canonical bundle.
+Then the ring $A_{\la+\rho}$ is a central quotient of $U(\mg)$, and $C^\fL_{\la+\rho}$ is the category of finitely generated, $U(\mb)$-locally finite $U(\mg)$-modules with same central character as the Verma module $V_\la$ with highest weight $\lambda$, where $H^2(\fM;\C)$ is identified with the dual Cartan $\mathfrak{h}^*$ via the Chern class map.
+When $\la$ is a regular integral weight, this category is equivalent in a non-obvious way to the block $\cO_\la$ of BGG category $\cO$ by \cite[Th.
+1]{Soe86}. \end{example}